parts of indian constitution

 XXII Short Title, Commencement, Authoritative Text in Hindi and Repeals393-395

-Keep reading if you want to learn about the importance of all parts of Indian Constitution, the amendments, and the changes made.
+Keep reading if you want to learn about the importance of all parts of the Indian Constitution, its amendments, and its changes.

 Part I: The Union and its Territory (Articles 1 to 4)

 Part 1 of the Indian constitution helps define the territorial boundaries of India and its identity as a union of states.
-With its help, Parts of Indian Constitution the parliament can re-organize or admit states and establish new territories as per its terms and conditions.
-It is meant to reflect India’s sovereignty, federalism, flexibility, and expansion.
+With its help, parts of the Indian Constitution allow the parliament to re-organize or admit states and establish new territories per its terms and conditions.
+It reflects India’s sovereignty, federalism, flexibility, and expansion.

 • Article 1: Defines India as a Union of States.